 The battery has been upgraded to a 5150mAh cell, which is larger than average in this range.
 It supports 65W wired charging, 15W wireless charging, 7.5W reverse wired, and 5W reverse wireless charging.

-Nothing no longer includes a charger in the box, but you do get a 5A charging cable, which supports full-speed wired charging if used with a compatible adapter.
+Nothing no longer includes a charger in the box, but you do get a 5A charging cable that supports full-speed wired charging when used with a compatible adapter.
 All things considered, battery life should stretch longer than the previous model, especially given the more efficient Snapdragon 8s Gen 4 chipset.

 Connectivity

 In terms of connectivity, the Nothing Phone (3) covers all major bands and features.
 It supports dual 5G, Wi-Fi 7, and Bluetooth 5.3.
 Navigation support includes dual-band GPS (L1+L5), NavIC, GLONASS, BDS, GALILEO, and QZSS.
-It also has USB Type-C, but skips the headphone jack — same as last year.
-Sensors include an in-display fingerprint scanner, gyroscope, e-compass, ambient light sensor, proximity, and even a flicker sensor.
+It also includes USB-C but omits the headphone jack — same as last year.
+Sensors include an in-display fingerprint scanner, gyroscope, e-compass, ambient light sensor, proximity sensor, and flicker sensor.

 Nothing Phone (3) Specifications